pingcap/docs-cn/clinic/clinic-user-guide-for-tiup.md

 > **Note:**
 >
-> - This document **only** applies to clusters deployed using TiUP in an on-premises environment.
+> - This document **only** applies to clusters deployed using TiUP in a self-hosted environment.
 For clusters deployed using TiDB Operator on Kubernetes, see [PingCAP Clinic for TiDB Operator environments](https://docs.pingcap.com/tidb-in-kubernetes/stable/clinic-user-guide).
 >
 > - PingCAP Clinic **does not support** collecting data from clusters deployed using TiDB Ansible.